An Outlyingness Matrix for Multivariate Functional Data Classification: Data Applications

 \subsection{Gesture Data}

 Gesture commands are widely used to interact with or control external devices, e.g., playing gesture-based games and controlling interactive screens.
 The problem is how to recognize one observation accurately as a particular gesture.
-Our second dataset includes gesture data comprising the eight simple gestures shown in Figure \ref{gesture_data_table}.
+Our second dataset includes gesture data comprising the eight simple gestures shown in Figure S3 of the supplement.
 These gestures have been identified by a Nokia research study as preferred by users for interaction with home appliances.

 We downloaded this dataset from \citet{UCRArchive}.
+This dataset has been analyzed by \citet{shokoohi2015generalizing} with the dynamic time warping algorithm in a time series context.
+We used it to illustrate our functional data analysis approach.
 It includes 4,480 gestures: 560 for each type of action made by eight participants ten times per day during one week.
 Each record contains accelerations on three orthogonal directions ($X$, $Y$ and $Z$), which means we need to classify three-dimensional curves.
-We find the median curve of acceleration for three directions of each gesture with the functional boxplot \citep{sun2011functional} as shown in Figure \ref{gesture_data_show}.
+We found the median curve of acceleration for three directions of each gesture with the functional boxplot (\citet{sun2011functional}) as shown in Figure \ref{gesture_data_show}.
 Generally, most of the acceleration curves oscillate between $-3$ and $3$.
-We apply the six methods to the gesture data in four ways: combining all three components together, $(X,Y,Z)$, and selecting two components out of three, $(X,Y)$, $(X,Z)$, and $(Y,Z)$.
-For each numerical study, we randomly select 3200 samples as the training set (400 for each class) and treat the remaining 1280 samples as the testing set (160 for each class).
-We collect 50 correct classification rates for each method and present them in Figure \ref{plot_gesture_result}.
+We applied the six methods to the gesture data in four ways: combining all three components together, $(X,Y,Z)$, and selecting two components out of three, $(X,Y)$, $(X,Z)$, and $(Y,Z)$.
+For each numerical study, we randomly selected 3200 samples as the training set (400 for each class) and treated the remaining 1280 samples as the testing set (160 for each class).
+We repeated this procedure for 50 times and report the correct classification rates of each method in Figure~\ref{plot_gesture_result}.

 In the four combinations, our proposed methods are always better than the four existing methods except for RMD of $(X,Z)$.
 For three cases, VOM achieves the best performance among the six methods.
 Overall, the correct classification rates improve as we raise the dimensions of the curves.
 We define the marginal effect of component $X$ as the averaged difference between $p_c$ for $(X,Y,Z)$ and $(Y,Z)$.
 This quantity measures how informative a component is for a classification task.
 By comparing the plot of $(X,Y,Z)$ with the other three cases, we find that the marginal effect of $Y$ is the smallest.
 This finding is consistent with the fact that the acceleration curves in direction $Y$ are more alike with each other.
 For example, the black and yellow curves in the middle graph of Figure \ref{gesture_data_show} are quite similar to the purple and red curves, respectively.
 In contrast, the shapes of the acceleration curves in the other two directions differ, which leads to their higher marginal effects.
 The gestures included in the dataset were mainly collected from the screens of smart phones, which means that the direction orthogonal to the screen is not as informative as the other two directions.